imakhlaq/OmniFood/README.md

 This is my Omnifood project.
-A food website idea|
+A food website idea.